Courses

 When Should You Use a Gantt Chart?

-Whatever the case may be, Gantt charts are used to this day in a number of industries.
+The main use for Gantt charts are large, complex projects where there are a lot of dependencies.
 Of course, they’ve moved beyond the pencil-and-paper variant to ones you can use digitally, often in the cloud.
 Nowadays, when you use a Gantt chart, you’re really using an online Gantt chart tool like TeamGantt or GanttPro (read our GanttPro review).

 One good example is construction, the industry Schürch worked in.
 For this reason, Gantt charts pop up a lot in our roundup of the best project management software for construction companies.